zhaozhichen/calendar-agent/README.md

 The system initializes with either:
 - Random meetings: 8 meetings per business day for the next month
-- Fixed test meetings: A predefined set of meetings for testing
+- Fixed test meetings: A predefined set of meetings for testing (recommended for consistent testing)

 To switch between modes, modify the `use_fixed_meetings` parameter in `src/run_server.py`.
+The default is set to use fixed meetings for more predictable testing.

 ### Business Hours